 Downtown Dade City is known for its antique shops

 Lunch on Limoges is a classic for delicious Southern food

 Historic downtown Dade City is also the place to take advantage of several excellent restaurants.
 Consider starting your gastronomic tour at local classic, Lunch on Limoges (14139 7th St).
-This southern restaurant, gift shop and women’s clothing shop offers chalk-board menu items with a southern flair as ladies lunch and catch up on the town news.
+This southern restaurant, gift shop, and women’s clothing shop offers chalkboard menu items with a southern flair as ladies lunch and also catch up on the town news.
 The gastronomic display of cakes and pies including the seasonal kumquat cake will tempt anyone who loves old-fashioned, homemade desserts.
-We recommend the Pecan Chicken, Pecan Grouper, or their signature Chicken Salad.
+We recommend the Pecan Chicken, Pecan Grouper, or also their signature Chicken Salad.

 Seared Ahi Tuna Encrusted with Black and White Sesame Seeds and served with Seaweed Salad and Spicy Asian Mayo.
 Photo credit: Kafe Kokopelli

-Kafe Kokopelli (37940 Live Oak Ave) is another local favorite.
-Once a Model T salesroom for the Florida Motor Company, the restaurant is adorned with old Florida relics, photos and art.
-Chef Steven Queen offers a sumptuous dining menu including local Florida favorites of fried green tomato napoleon, fried gator, catfish sandwich, ahi tuna, and mixed organic salads.
+Kafe Kokopelli (37940 Live Oak Ave) is also another local favorite.
+Once a Model T salesroom for the Florida Motor Company, the restaurant is adorned with old Florida relics, photos, and art.
+Chef Steven Queen offers a sumptuous dining menu including local Florida favorites of fried green tomato napoleon, fried gator, catfish sandwich, ahi tuna, and also mixed organic salads.

-Another favorite, off the square, especially for down-home cooking, is Steph’s Southern Soul Restaurant (14519 5th St.) with a local fresh menu of fried chicken, meatloaf, ribs, greens and fresh fruit desserts.
-Dade City (and nearby communities) most definitely serves up a cornucopia of good food.
+Another favorite, off the square, especially for down-home cooking, is Steph’s Southern Soul Restaurant (14519 5th St.) with a local fresh menu of fried chicken, meatloaf, ribs, greens, and fresh fruit desserts.
+Dade City (and also nearby communities) most definitely serves up a cornucopia of good food.